friday/lottie-node/README.md

 This type of solution is risky and can break with the upgrade of any of the peer dependencies, but at least the module is isolated and doesn't add dom-shims to the global scope.
 The [examples](#examples) have their own package.json and yarn lockfile, so in case the peer-dependencies updates and breaks lottie-node, they should still work.

 Lottie's HTML renderer cannot be supported using jsdom.
 The SVG renderer *may* be possible to support by converting SVG to canvas.
 See [issue 7](https://github.com/friday/lottie-node/issues/7) if you want to help out (I'm not going to add this).

+## Caveats and known issues
+* [#8](https://github.com/friday/lottie-node/issues/8) lottie-node is not working with some json files although they work in lottie-web